Gibson guitar and bass parts

 Figure 1 - Traditional picks, a thumb pick, and a triangle pick example

 Some of the more odd picks in the guitar world come from exotic locations such as Japan or Arabian locations.
 Instead of the traditional three-sided, plastic, hand-held pick that most of the world is accustomed to, some simpler picks are fashioned out of bone, horn, and other natural materials.
 Others are more modern- from an Allen wrench to a loose piece of change.
+Read on to find out about some unusual picks for guitar.

 The oud is a musical instrument from the Middle-East.
 Interestingly, this instrument was played with an eagle feather.
 Modern times have led oud players to find an alternative plectrum to use, as eagle feathers are becoming increasingly rare.
 Instead, the risha was invented.
 The risha is an elongated piece of bone or horn that has soaked in oil to make it softer.
 Plastic rishas are also available for beginners, and more crude forms of rishas can even be fashioned out of a plastic bottle.